sendgrid/docs/content/docs/for-developers/partners/microsoft-azure-2021.md

 The Azure Marketplace provides many services, including the Twilio SendGrid email service.
 You can find it by searching for "Twilio SendGrid."
 You will also find it under **Software as a Service (SaaS)**.

 Click the Twilio SendGrid resource to load a page where you can select your account tier.
-You can start with a Free account and upgrade as your sending needs change.
+You can start with a free account and upgrade as your sending needs change.
 See the [Twilio SendGrid pricing page](https://sendgrid.com/pricing/) to understand what's included with each plan.

 ![The Twilio SendGrid integration listed in the Azure Marketplace]({{root_url}}/img/sg_azure_marketplace_listing.png 'Azure Marketplace Twilio SendGrid listing')